Yuxi-Ruby/DailyWords/words/LAY.md

 E.g.
   * I wouldn't lay bets on his still remaining manager after the spring.
   * Synonyms: bet, stake, venture, gamble   More Synonyms of lay
-- Verb :To lay someone means to have sex with them.
-- countable noun
-  * Lay is used in expressions such a good lay or an easy lay to describe what someone is like as a sexual partner.